 This elementary syllogism is conceptually defective because Keynes never came to grips with profit: “His Collected Writings show that he wrestled to solve the Profit Puzzle up till the semi-final versions of his GT but in the end, he gave up and discarded the draft chapter dealing with it.”
 (Tómasson et al.)

 Because the formal core of Keynesianism is false the whole analytical superstructure including all I=S, IS-LM and New Keynesian models is false.#2 All variants of Keynesian economics are scientifically worthless.

 3. How Marxians, Austrians, and Pluralists got it wrong

-The rest of approaches is either not properly axiomatized, that is, the premises are never explicitly stated or consist of an inconsistent combination of Walrasian, Keynesian, and plucked-out-of-thin-air elements.
+The rest of the approaches is either not properly axiomatized, that is, the premises are never explicitly stated or consist of an inconsistent combination of Walrasian, Keynesian, and plucked-out-of-thin-air elements.
 Approaches without clearly stated and consistent premises are scientifically worthless.
-This applies to ALL of political economics and to ALL psychological/sociological/historical/Human Nature storytelling.
+This applies to ALL of the political economics and to ALL psychological/sociological/historical/Human Nature storytelling.

 The Keynesian premises are methodologically superior because they are behavior-free and objective-systemic.
 Since they are defective with regard to the definition of income/profit they have to be replaced by the correct macrofoundations.

 (A0) The objectively given and most elementary configuration of the (world-) economy consists of the household and the business sector which in turn consists initially of one giant fully integrated firm.

 (A1) Yw=WL wage income Yw is equal to wage rate W times working hours.
 L,